empyriumz/Supervised-learning-of-Many-Body-Localization/README.md

 ---
 The strategy for establishing the phase diagram as a function of interaction strength j is:
 * first train the model (a binary classifier) using the data deep in the two phases
-* evaluate the model using different j to see its accurary
+* evaluate the model using different j to see its accuracy
 * the phase boundary happens where the classifier fails

 ## Requirement